lastdotnet/mewler-liquidation-bot/LOCAL_SETUP.md

 ## Safety Notes

 ⚠️ **IMPORTANT**:
-- Start with `execute_liquidation=False` to test monitoring without executing liquidations
+- **Start with `execute_liquidation=False`** in `app/liquidation/routes.py` to test monitoring without executing liquidations
+- The default value is `True`, so you must explicitly set it to `False` for testing
-- Ensure your `LIQUIDATOR_PRIVATE_KEY` has sufficient funds for gas
+- Ensure your `LIQUIDATOR_PRIVATE_KEY` has sufficient funds for gas (in the native token, e.g., HYPE for HyperEVM)
 - Test on testnets first if possible
 - Monitor the logs in the `logs/` directory
+- Verify all contract addresses in `config.yaml` are correct for your chain

 ## Logs and State